 A visit to the Barossa Valley wouldn’t be complete without a visit to at least one winery.
 For the latest listing of dog-friendly wineries in the valley, see the pamphlet put together by the local tourist organisation.

-As noted on the pamphlet, some of these wineries have their own dogs, so it’s best if your dog is sociable.
-Alternatively, check in advance when you make a booking, including what parts of the winery that you dog is allowed in.
+Note that some wineries have their own dogs – if that’s the case, it’s best if your dog is sociable.
+It’s also a good idea to double check the latest rules with individual wineries when you make a booking, including what parts of the winery that your dog is allowed in.

-Some other pet-friendly cellar doors in the Barossa Valley include Langmeil Winery, St Hallett and the grounds of historic Chateau Yaldara.
-These three cellar doors are each open seven days a week, but advance bookings are preferred – let them also know you also plan to bring a dog.
+Some other pet-friendly cellar doors in the Barossa Valley that allow dogs in outside areas include St Hallett Winery, Edenmae Estate Wines and the grounds of historic Chateau Yaldara.
+Double check the latest opening hours, with advance bookings often preferred.
+Let them also know you plan to bring a dog.

 Dog-Friendly Sightseeing in the Barossa Valley